Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 ***

-### Deepin Instalation
+### Deepin Installation (Unofficial)

+Deepin 15.4 or newer is required.

 * First make sure you have everything up-to-date.

         sudo apt-get update

-* FFmpeg is required, so make sure you have it installed first.
+* FFmpeg is required.
+If you do not have the FFmpeg installed (if you're not sure, then you probably don't have it), you can get it with the following command (or compile it yourself):

         sudo apt-get install ffmpeg

-* Finally install OBS Studio.
+* Finally, install OBS Studio.

         sudo apt-get install obs-studio